raspberrypi/userland/host_applications/linux/apps/raspicam/README.md

 Switch on an option to display the preview after compression.
 This will show any compression artefacts in the preview window.
 In normal operation, the preview will show the camera output prior to being compressed.
 This option is not guaranteed to work in future releases.

+    --intra, -g             | Specify the intra refresh period (key frame rate/GoP)

+Sets the intra refresh period (GoP) rate for the recorded video.
+H264 video uses a complete frame (I-frame) every intra refresh period from which subsequent frames are based.
+This options specifies the numbers of frames between each I-frame.
+Larger numbers here will reduce the size of the resulting video, smaller numbers make the stream more robust to error.

 Examples